getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 | **manual**   | The order based on the `order_manual` variable                                                                                                       |
 | **random**   | The order is randomized                                                                                                                              |

 You can specifically define a manual order by providing a list of options to the `content.order.custom` configuration setting.
-This will work in conjunction with the `content.order.by` because it first tries to manually order the pages, but any pages not specified in the manual order, will fall through and be ordered by the ordering provided.
+This will work in conjunction with the `content.order.by` because it first tries to order the pages manually, but any pages not specified in the manual order, will fall through and be ordered by the ordering provided.

 !!
 You can override the **default behavior** for folder ordering and the direction in which the ordering occurs by setting the `pages.order.dir` and the `pages.order.by` options in the [Grav system configuration file](/basics/grav-configuration).